 There is no specific time frame for therapy.
 Some people come for a few months and some come for many years.
 Your therapist will work with you on a plan for your treatment and you'll discuss goals you hope to achieve in therapy.

 Most clients come in once per week however some come in less frequently.
 Clients generally come in weekly for at least the first 6 months of therapy.
 You and your therapist will determine how often you will need to come in for sessions.

 Confidentiality is one of the most important parts of therapy because successful therapy requires a high level of trust.
 With few exceptions, what you discuss in therapy will not be shared with others without your permission.
 Therapists are legally mandated to make certain disclosures in cases where there is suspicion of harm to yourself, harm to others, or child abuse.
 All disclosures will be discussed with you in advance.

-At Transforming Lives Counseling Service we strive to make services available for everyone who needs them.
+At Transforming Lives Counseling Center we strive to make services available for everyone who needs them.
 We offer a flexible sliding scale so that we may help clients in circumstances of financial difficulty.
 We also accept several insurance plans.

 Therapy is a place where you can talk about everything which you need to and feel safe and not judged.
 Your therapist will not judge or belittle you.

 Copyright © 2018 Transforming Lives Counseling Service - All Rights Reserved.